Manuel-Schmitt/charge-displacement-function/README.md

 # Charge Displacement Function
-Small Fortran programs for the generation of a charge displacement function from gaussian cube files
+Small Fortran programs for the generation of a charge displacement function from gaussian cube files to analyze a chemical bond.

 ## Workflow to generate the charge displacement function
 1. Perform a geometry optimization of your molecule with a quantum chemistry software of your chose.